OpenNMT/nmt-wizard-docker/README.md

 * `path`: path to a directory where the distribution applies
 * `distribution`: a list of filename patterns and weights

-For example the configuration below, will randomly select 10,000 training examples in the directory `data/en_nl/train` from files that have `News`, `IT`, or `Dialog` in their name:
+For example, the configuration below will randomly select 10,000 training examples in the directory `data/en_nl/train` from files that have `News`, `IT`, or `Dialog` in their name:

 ```json